dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

--   External agents (e.g. System Host or other SoC Controllers) may request certain security services from OpenTitan such as encryption, digital signing etc. Such an operation is requested using the Mailbox interface and may involve bulk data movement
+-   External agents (e.g. System Host or other SoC Controllers) may request certain security services from OpenTitan such as encryption, digital signing etc. Such an operation is requested using the Mailbox interface and may involve bulk data movement.

     -   Please refer to the [*mailbox specification*](https://opentitan.org/book/hw/ip/mbx/index.html) for further details on the mailbox structure.